anish-eng/Safe-ally/README.md

 ## 🔎 Problem
 Domestic abuse survivors often lack access to **safe, discreet, and reliable tools** that provide both privacy and immediate support.
 Existing resources are often **text-heavy, non-interactive**, and fail to ensure **security, empathy, and discretion**—critical needs for victims seeking help.
+There are many existing resources on the internet to help victims find domestic abuse shelters, helpline numbers, etc but very few that can help them live through their existing solution until they can seek specialised help.

 ---

 ## ✅ Solution
 **Safe Ally** is built as a **stealth, privacy-first application** that combines **security, empathy, and functionality**.
 It not only provides critical resources but also **protects users from detection**, offers **empathetic AI support**, and helps them **plan, document, and connect safely** in times of crisis.
+It doesn't just provide static information, but provides functional features that helps solve practical problems that victims face, like lack of a centralised document storage space (File Vault), ability to privately journal thoughts and also save media like photos, videos, and also an empathetic chatbot which is personalised and remembers a user's previous chats.

 ---